 Moving to or around Oahu with pets is not an easy task.
 Even though more than 60% of Oahu residents own pets, many apartments don't allow them.
 Locations teamed up with the Hawaiian Humane Society to provide Oahu pet owners a go-to resource for pet-friendly apartments.

-If your pet is registered as a "service animal" under the 2010 Americans with Disabilities Act (ADA), you are allowed to live with your pet in any building.
-"No Pets" rules do not apply.
-Your landlord is also not allowed to charge you extra for having a pet or charge excess for wear and tear due to your pet.
-Basically, if your pet is a service animal, none of these restrictions or rules apply to you.
+If your pet is registered as a "service animal" under the 2010 Americans with Disabilities Act (ADA), your pet may live with you in any building.
+The "no pets" rules do not apply to service animals.
+A landlord is also not allowed to charge extra rent for a service animal.

-When browsing listings in the apartments above, remember that buildings that allow pets are not the same as pet friendly buildings.
+When browsing listings in the apartments above, remember that buildings that allow pets are not the same as pet-friendly buildings.
 The latter will allow any type of pet and have building rules and amenities to make pets comfortable.
-The former will allow pets inside but can have building rules that contradict the term "pet friendly" including:
+The former will allow pets inside but may have certain restrictions, including restrictions regarding breed, size and number of pets:

 - Some apartments won't allow pets over 10 lbs.